Seanabuklau/supply-ally-assessment/README.md

 4. To start the project in a development environment, type ```npm install``` in the terminal to install the required dependencies
 5. Once done, type ```npm start``` to run the project
 ## 9. **How to Use**
-The project is still in development stage at the moment, so it can only be run for viewing/testing purposes.
+The project is still in the development stage at the moment, so it can only be run for viewing/testing purposes.
 ## 10. **Contributors**
 Sean Woon